 - Fasten off and weave in ends!

-The pattern for Week 4 will be available on Monday, June 13th!
+The pattern for Week 4 is available HERE!

 Congratulations!
 You just finished your first Ripple Effect Crochet Pot Holder.
 I hope you enjoyed making it as much as I did.